hatsune-miku/dircrypt/README.md

 </tr>
 </table>

 `dircrypt` runs extremely fast regardless of the size or number of files in the directory.
 It flattens the directory structure, removing suffixes and replacing filenames with UUIDs.
-This prevents your data from being indexed, previewed or searched, ensuring that your data is safe.
+This prevents your data from being previewed, searched or accidentally presented, ensuring that your data is private.

 ## Dependencies